The War of the Test Frameworks: XCTest vs Espresso vs Appium

 • Visual Tests

-• Remediate for issues raised by Kobiton’s assertions within the Kobiton remediation menu interface.
+• Remediate issues raised by Kobiton’s assertions within the Kobiton remediation menu interface.

 • Kobiton offers souped-up Appium that is >2-3x faster than normal Appium, making Appium on par with native frameworks like Espresso and XCUITest (both mentioned earlier).